hannorein/rebound/README.md

 ### C or Python?

 REBOUND is written in C because C is very fast and highly portable (REBOUND runs on everything from mobile phones to super computers and special purpose accelerator cards).
 However, we also provide a simple dynamic library `libias15` for the new IAS15 integrator.
 This shared library can be called from many programming languages.
 We provide a python module which makes calling REBOUND from python particularly easy.
-Whether you want to use REBOUND in C or python depends on what you specific application.
+Whether you want to use REBOUND in C or python depends on your specific application.

 In short: If you simply want to integrate a few particle system such as a planetary system with the high order integrator IAS15, use python.
-If you want to run large, many particle systems (with millions of particles) and use an integrator other than IAS15 or make use of the distributed tree code of REBOUND, you want to use the C version.
+If you want to run large, many particle systems (with millions of particles) and use an integrator other than IAS15 or make use of the distributed tree code of REBOUND, use the C version.

 ### Python and libias15